 - ¼ cup grated Parmesan cheese

 - 1 medium shallot, minced

 - 3 ounces red wine

-Add the cream cheese, broth, cheese, and balsamic vinaigrette to the skillet.
+- Add the cream cheese, broth, cheese, and balsamic vinegar to the skillet.
 Cook and stir with a whisk until blended.
 Return chops to the pan, right on top of the cream cheese mixture.

 - In a separate saucepan, heat olive oil.
 Add shallot and cook until fragrant (about 1 minute).